nonplayer/hammercrawl/hc_core_player_2_creation.md

 There are two specific types of Wizard Weapons in HAMMERCRAWL!: battle wands and battle staves.
 A **Battle Wand** is a custom-crafted piece of short-range artillery that functions almost identical to a sling in basic combat mechanics.
 They are Medium one-handed weapons do 1d4 damage at 80/160 range, and use DEX as their attack modifier.
 They have effectively infinite ammo, but on an attack roll of natural 1 they fizzle out.
 To recharge a fizzled battle wand, the magic-user must "sacrifice" one of their currently-known spells to empower the wand, forgetting that spell until rememorized.

 A **Battle Staff** is meant as more of a defensive item.
 It functions as a basic Staff for purposes of combat attacks.
-If a magic-user spends his combat turn taking no action other than gripping the staff with both hands, their Defense is raised by +2 until their next action.
+If a magic-user spends his combat turn taking no action other than gripping the staff with both hands, their Defense is raised by their current XP level until their next action.
 If hit by a natural 20 attack, the staff is drained of defensive power, and must be recharged using a method identical to that for charging battle wands.

 Each battle wand and staff is a unique item, from the base components of its crafting to the energy it exudes.
 Use the table below to randomly determine the properties of yours.